 -

-A Network deficiency exception (also called the network gap exception) is an agreement by insurance to reimburse the patient at the in-network rate for an approved out-of-network specialist.
-This occurs when there is a “gap” in coverage, meaning when there is not a specialized provider to offer those services within the network of the patient's insurance (E.g., SOAR provides ERP, exposure and response prevention for OCD).
+A Network deficiency exception or NDE (also called the network gap exception or PPO waiver) is an agreement by insurance to reimburse the patient at the in-network rate for an approved out-of-network specialist.
+All covered costs should also apply to the in-network deductibles and in-network annual out-of-pocket maximums.

-This is different from a single-case agreement.
-At SOAR, we do not negotiate rates or contracts, accept single case agreements (SCAs), or letters of agreement (LOAs) due to time, resources, and restrictions.
+The NDE is different from a single-case agreement, which requires the provider to step into the insurance network for a single patient.
+Single-case agreements require the provider to negotiate with and receive payment from the insurance company.
+At SOAR, we do not negotiate rates or contracts, accept single case agreements (SCAs), or letters of agreement (LOAs) due to time, resources, and restrictions place by insurers.

-All agreements with insurance are between the patient and their insurance company.
-Fees are charged at the time of service.
-You are responsible for requesting and receiving reimbursement.
-Superbills are available in the Client Portal to assist you with this.
+All NDE agreements with insurance are between the patient and their insurance company.
+Fees are charged by the provider at the time of service.
+Patients are responsible for requesting and receiving reimbursement from their insurance company.
+The provider gives the patient a a statement (called a “superbill”) that includes the diagnosis and service codes needed by the insurance company for reimbursement.

 -